What the One Big Beautiful Bill Act means for charitable giving

 5. Higher SALT deduction cap (with limits)

-The OBBBA raises the state and local tax (SALT) deduction cap for itemizers to $40,000 in 2025, up from $10,000 in 2024, with a 1% annual increase through 2029.
-However, income limits apply, and the deduction will phase out for households with modified AGIs above $500,000 ($250,000 for married individuals filing separately).
-In addition, the deduction reverts to a $10,000 cap in 2030.
+The state and local tax (SALT) deduction cap for itemizers rises to $40,000 in 2026, and will increase 1% annually through 2029.
+Income limits apply, however, with the deduction phasing out for households with modified AGIs above $505,000 ($252,500 for married individuals filing separately).
+The deduction reverts to a $10,000 cap in 2030.

 Moves to consider: